Asymptotic pressure on some self-similar trees: Abstract

 \section{Abstract}

 The vertices of the Cayley graph of a finitely generated semigroup form a set of sites which can be labeled by elements of a finite alphabet in a manner governed by a nonnegative real {\em interaction matrix}, respecting nearest neighbor adjacency restrictions.
-To the set of these configurations there is associated a {\em pressure}, which is defined as the limit of averages over certain finite subgraphs of the logarithm of the partition function.
-We consider families of such systems and prove that the limit of the values of the pressure as the number of generators grows without bound, which we call the {\em asymptotic pressure}, equals the logarithm of the maximum row sum of the interaction matrix.
+To the set of these configurations one can associate a {\em pressure}, which is defined as the limit, when it exists, of averages of the logarithm of the partition function over certain finite subgraphs.
+We prove that for shifts of finite type on generalized Fibonacci trees {and many primitive interaction matrices}, the limit exists and is given by an infinite series.
+We also show that the limit of any cluster points of the pressure on finite subtrees as the number of generators grows without bound, which we call the {\em asymptotic pressure}, equals the logarithm of the maximum row sum of the interaction matrix.